netcon-consulting/send_curl/README.md

  Type can be: macro,html,url,virus,spam,corrupt,spoof or massmailing (1-100) recipient can also be a file with a list of recipients (not for massmailings)

+ This script might not work on any IP address because some mailservers check your IP against blacklists or require a valid   Reverse DNS (PTR) for your IP.